cetz-package/cetz/src/draw/shapes.typ

 /// Draws a Hobby curve through a set of points.
 ///
-/// #example(```
+/// ```typc example
 /// hobby((0, 0), (1, 1), (2, -1), (3, 0), omega: 0, stroke: blue)
 /// hobby((0, 0), (1, 1), (2, -1), (3, 0), omega: 1, stroke: red)
-/// ```)
+/// ```
 ///
-/// = parameters
-///
-/// = Styling
-/// *Root* `hobby`\
-/// Supports marks.
-/// == Keys
-///   #show-parameter-block("omega", ("tuple of float",), [How curly the curve should be at each endpoint.
-When the curl is close to zero, the spline approaches a straight line near the endpoints.
-When the curl is close to one, it approaches a circular arc.], default: (1, 1))
-///
-/// = Anchors
-///   Supports path anchors.
-///   / pt-n: The nth given position (0 indexed, so "pt-0" is equal to "start")
-///
 /// - ..pts-style (coordinate,style): Positional arguments are the coordinates to use to draw the curve with, a minimum of two is required.
 Named arguments are for styling.
 /// - tb (auto,array): Incoming tension at `pts.at(n+1)` from `pts.at(n)` to `pts.at(n+1)`.
 The number given must be one less than the number of points.
 /// - ta (auto, array): Outgoing tension at `pts.at(n)` from `pts.at(n)` to `pts.at(n+1)`.
 The number given must be one less than the number of points.
 /// - close (bool): Closes the curve with a proper smooth curve between the start and end of the curve.
-/// - name (none,string):
+/// - name (none,str):
+///
+/// ## Styling
+/// *Root* `hobby`
+///
+/// Supports marks.
+/// - omega (array) = (1, 1): A tuple of floats that describe how curly the curve should be at each endpoint.
+When the curl is close to zero, the spline approaches a straight line near the endpoints.
+When the curl is close to one, it approaches a circular arc.
+///
+/// ## Anchors
+/// Supports path anchors.
+/// - **pt-n**: The nth given position (0 indexed, so "pt-0" is equal to "start")
 #let hobby(..pts-style, ta: auto, tb: auto, close: false, name: none) = {
   let (pts, style)  = (pts-style.pos(), pts-style.named())